 Of course, it’s not all doom and gloom.
-DSARs are a fantastic way of ensuring businesses that use people’s data do so responsibly.
+DSARs are a fantastic way of ensuring businesses engaging in data processing do so responsibly.
 DSARs can also act as a way of embedding good working practices.
 If something embarrassing comes out of the woodwork as part of a DSAR disclosure, it is an opportunity to reflect on whether your people policies or retention policies are actually working.
-Perhaps, more so than scary fines imposed by a regulator, DSARs are something that keeps businesses on track for data protection compliance.
+Perhaps, more so than scary fines imposed by a regulator, DSARs are something that keeps businesses on track for data protection and compliance.

-The thing you need to know is, if someone submits a DSAR then you’re going to need to respond – regardless of the size of your business.
-Here are a few tips to ensure legal compliance with a subject access request.
+First thing's first: if someone submits a DSAR, you’re going to need to respond – regardless of the size of your business.
+Here are a few tips to ensure legal compliance with a data subject access request.

-Although the right to access your information is everyone’s legal right, that doesn’t mean it needs to be worded in a legal way (and you know how much we hate legal jargon here at Stephenson Law, so we’re totally on board!).
+Although the right to access your information is everyone’s legal right, that doesn’t mean it needs to be worded in a legal way.
 This means that your business might receive a DSAR in a letter or email, over the phone, via your social media channels or even by using your website chat box.